 Danfoss Digital Displacement® hydraulic pumps are suitable for diesel, hybrid and fully electric off-highway machines.

-This new pump technology is revolutionising the market, delivering greater efficiency and improved productivity.
+This new pump technology is revolutionizing the market, delivering greater efficiency and improved productivity.